Royals

 “She was advised she needed to undergo surgery which has taken place successfully.

-“The duchess is receiving the best medical care and her doctors have told her that the prognosis is good.
+“The Duchess is receiving the best medical care and her doctors have told her that the prognosis is good.
 She is now recuperating with her family.”

 Related stories